Make a Plan

 If you don’t currently have a plan, this is a great place to start.
 In this step, you’ll dig into the specifics of your current situation to:

-- Bring people together: to engage with your target population and to form a working committee responsible for the plan
+• Bring people together to form a working committee responsible for the plan and address self-care

-- Build a community profile: what are your current strengths (assets), gaps, and opportunities?
+• Build a community profile including an overview of the current situation as well as current strengths (assets), gaps, and opportunities?

 Create a Plan